Yepoleb/gogapidocs/searching.rst

 Searching
 =========

-Methods used for searching games and movies.
+Endpoints used for searching games and movies.
+Contrary to their names, they don't actually need to filter anything and can be used to simply get a list of all your games.

 .. http:get:: /games/ajax/filtered